unfoldingWord-dev/Resource-Container/docs/structure.rst

 * representing multiple RCs in an API endpoint
 * storing RC's in a repository on git.door43.org

-The identifier is also a convenient way to identify an RC without inspecting it's :doc:`manifest`.
+The identifier is also a convenient way to identify an RC without inspecting it's :ref:`manifest`.
 This can be helpful when searching for RCs through an API.

 Example
 ^^^^^^^

-The composition of slugs is illustrated below:
+The composition of :ref:`slug` s is illustrated below:

 .. code-block:: none